 I went for a mozzarella bread this time, with fresh herbs to lift the flavour.
 Read on for the recipe for my slow cooker mozzarella and herb soda bread.

 Simply make the dough in a few minutes and pop it in the slow cooker.
-Homemade bread is so easy with soda bread as it doesn’t take long at all to make the dough, and no rise time is needed.
+Homemade bread is so easy with a recipe based on soda bread as it doesn’t take long at all to make the dough, and no rise time is needed.

 Then just spend a couple of hours tidying up the house/picking up shoes, toys and clothes/other tasks you need to attend to (hope this isn’t just me!) and this delicious loaf will be ready for you by lunch time!

-My trick for making the top of the loaf brown in the slow cooker is to turn the loaf over.
+My trick for making the top of the loaf brown when making slow cooker bread is to turn the loaf over half way during the cooking time.
 It may flatten the top a little but it ensures your crust is more even and prevents the top from being soggy and pale.

 Once baked the cheese is meltingly soft within the crumb of the bread and you can serve the bread simply with salads, cheese and cold meats, or on the side of a stew or soup, to be dipped in.

 So what are you waiting for?
-Make yourself this easy and tasty bread today and enjoy.
+Make yourself this easy and tasty cheesy slow cooker bread today and enjoy.

 Pin this slow cooker mozzarella and herb soda bread recipe for later